Mike O'Grady - Knife through butter

-Their impressive opening run of 13 League games without defeat included the visit at the beginning of September of a Leeds side which included John Charles, newly returned to these shores from six years with Juventus.
+Their impressive opening run of 13 league games without defeat included the visit at the beginning of September of a Leeds side which included John Charles, newly returned to these shores from six years with Juventus.
 The Welshman had struggled since his return to Yorkshire, but hit form at Leeds Road.
-Nevertheless, O'Grady outshone him; he was "a quicksilver mover" according to the Yorkshire Evening Post, while the Yorkshire Post pronounced him "on top of his class" and showing "a high standard of brilliance".
+Nevertheless, O'Grady outshone him; he was 'a quicksilver mover' according to the Yorkshire Evening Post, while the Yorkshire Post pronounced him 'top of his class' and showing 'a high standard of brilliance'.
 The winger set up chance after chance for the profligate Town forwards and went very close to scoring himself on a couple of occasions.
 In the end, Huddersfield took the lead on the half hour mark when inside-right Len White headed home a great centre from O'Grady.
 Charles drove home the equaliser before half time, the final one of the three goals he scored during his short return to United before a transfer back to Italy with Roma.

 The Terriers lost ground in November and December and the frost bound winter pitches left them kicking their heels without a game from Christmas until March, leaving 20 games to play in 10 weeks.
 The 6 draws and 6 defeats they played out during that spell shattered any hopes of promotion; they never got into a promotion spot, finishing 6th.
 On a happier note, O'Grady returned his best ever haul with ten goals for the season.